Maïté Blanchette Vézina

 Maïté Blanchette Vézina is a Canadian politician who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-She represents the riding of Rimouski as an independent since September 2025, having been elected under the banner of the Coalition Avenir Québec.
+She represents the riding of Rimouski, having been elected under the banner of the Coalition Avenir Québec.
+In 2025, she left the CAQ and began to sit as an independent.
+In 2026, she joined the Conservative Party of Quebec and announced that she would seek re-election in La Peltrie.
+She previously served as mayor of Sainte-Luce, Quebec.